-Addicted to spin class and ready to invest in your first pair of indoor cycling shoes?
+Addicted to spin class (or your peleton) and ready to invest in your first pair of indoor cycling shoes?
 Smart gal.
 Cycling shoes can make a huge difference in both your comfort level on the bike and how efficient your pedal stroke is.

 Unfortunately, if you are new to the world of cycling shoes, things can be a little confusing.

 What type of cleats do I need?
 What’s the difference between 2-hole cleat patterns and 3-hole cleat patterns?

 Don’t worry–we’re going to break it all down for you.

 Below is a list of some of the things you should look for, where to buy spin shoes, and if you want to make things really easy, a cheat sheet list of five of the best pairs of women’s spinning shoes.

 If you are new to indoor cycling, you do NOT need cycling shoes.
 You will be just fine using your sneakers for a while.
 That said, if you’ve got the spinning bug and think you’re going to be sticking with it for a while, then it’s time to invest in a pair of indoor cycling shoes.